-Choosing the right Online Business Manager for your interior design or architecture business can initially feel overwhelming.
+Choosing the right Online Business Manager for your design or creative business can initially feel overwhelming.
 However, it doesn’t have to be that way.
-As long as you have a clear plan of action, you’ll find the hiring process relatively simple.
-The key is to ensure you’re asking the right questions and gathering the information to make the right hire.

-First things, first: The acronym OBM stands for Online Business Manager
+First things first: The acronym OBM stands for Online Business Manager.

 What does an OBM do?

-He or she is a virtually based support professional who manages online based businesses and remote teams.
-They oversee the day-to-day management of projects, operations, metrics and team.
+He or she is a virtually based support professional who manages online-based businesses and remote teams.

 The role of an OBM is to make sure the right THINGS, get done at the right TIME, in the right WAY and by the right PEOPLE.

-As an OBM, I able to plug into the big picture, layout plans and work with the entire team to ensure that everyone is ‘getting the right stuff done’ and progress is being made to meet the goals of the business.
-Without further ado, here are KB&Co's six tips to help you pick the right OBM:
+As an OBM, I am able to plug into the big picture, layout plans, and work with the entire team to ensure that everyone is ‘getting the right stuff done’ and progress is being made to meet the goals of the business.

 TIP #1 - Book a Discovery Call

-Would you bring a client on board without doing a discovery call?
-No, right!
-Just like your own discovery calls with your design clients, use this time to get to know the OBM.
-These calls are usually 20-30 minutes, and I recommend you prepare for the call by writing down your questions.
+These calls are usually 20-30 minutes, and I recommend you prepare for the call by reviewing their services and writing down your questions.

 Tip #2 - Evaluate why you think you need an OBM